lkt82/automatron/src/Automatron.AzureDevOps/README.md

 The Automatron.AzureDevOps [.NET library](https://www.nuget.org/packages/Automatron.AzureDevOps) enables you to write AzureDevOps workflows as .Net methods

-Automatron.AzureDevOps also generates the AzureDevOps pipeline yaml evry time the project is compiled.
+Automatron.AzureDevOps also generates the AzureDevOps pipeline yaml every time the project is compiled.

 Steps can be are defined as void/async methods on one or many job classes